Immaculatekimani/DevOps-V1/README.md

  A text editor will appear, type the heading and descriptions of the changes you have made in the current commit.

- -> Push the changes to the remote reposiroty with the command:
+ -> Push the changes to the remote repository with the command:
 ```
  git push -u origin main
 ```